AustinGitHub/Scouting/README.md

 In the near time future I will make this into an app that will perform the same things but will make it work on both devices.
 I will update this sheet with each years game and what the requirements will be for it.
-Again, if you need help feel free to contact me.
+Again, if you need help feel free to contact me.  <br />
 Edit: 2521 made an app of what I wanted to do exactly, check it out https://github.com/SouthEugeneRoboticsTeam/Robot-Scouter honestly one of the best out there.